 You need no programming skills or webdesign knowledge, no business and no product to sell.
 Just bring your brain and motivation.
 SBI has all the tools you need, and they take you by the hand and teach you step by step how to use everything.

-These days you can even use it with your Wordpress blog, you don't have to start a new site for it.
+These days you can also use it with your Wordpress blog, you don't have to start a new site for it.

 I am about to launch a new, totally different business, and I will most certainly use SBI again.)

-SBI will help you find the perfect topic for your site, to build it, to get traffic to it, and then they even teach you how to make money with it, no matter what it is about!
+SBI will help you find the perfect topic for your site, to build it, to get traffic to it, and, most importantly, it will teach you how to make money with it, no matter what it is about!

 And have a look at this: hundreds of successful SBI websites, built by normal people like you and me.
 All these sites are in the top 1% of the most successful sites on the web.
 (You can find my site in the travel category.)